MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/get-recommendations-for-project-team-members.md

 Both steps open additional information that's related to the past experience of the resource.
 The following metrics are shown:

-- **Experience match (%)** – This metric represents, as a percentage, the similarity between work that the resource has done on previous project tasks and the team member requirements that are being staffed.
+- **Experience match (%)** – This metric represents, as a percentage, the similarity between work that the resource did on previous project tasks and the team member requirements that are being staffed.
 - **Relevant past experience** – This metric consists of three parameters: the number of similar project tasks, projects that were worked on, and the number of hours that were worked on those similar project tasks (adjusted for the **Experience match %** metric).
 - **Task-wise score** – This metric provides the recommendation score for each task that's part of the team member requirement.